 Over the last decade the approach to battle archaeology has been transformed.
 Work at Naseby in the early 1990s (Foard, 1995) drew upon the data already collected by metal detectorists who had roughly mapped the distribution of their finds from unsystematic detecting.
 Since the late 1990s Tim Sutherland has collaborated in the later stages of the metal detecting survey at Towton, working with Simon Richardson to jointly implement a more systematic survey programme within a wider archaeological study of the battle.

 We now need projects designed from the outset to apply current best practice in battlefield studies, and where necessary, refine existing techniques of survey, recording and analysis.
-In 2004 the Battlefields Trust began just such a study on the Civil War battlefield of Edgehill (2004-1006).
-We are now conducting another major new project at Bosworth (2005-2008) but other projects are needed, especially on early battlefields.
+In 2004 the Battlefields Trust began just such a study on the Civil War battlefield of Edgehill (2004-2006).
+We conducted another major project at Bosworth (2005-2008) and work is ongoing at Stow-on-the Wold (2015-2019).
+Other projects are needed, especially on early battlefields.

 To view the systematic survey and recording method being applied at Edgehill CLICK HERE

 The Trust's policy for metal detecting survey on battlefields can be obtained from the download area on the left hand side of this page.

 For further reading on battlefield archaeology see:

 - Foard, Glenn and Morris, Richard, 'The Archaeology of English Battlefields', Council for British Archaeology, York, 2012